es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 For running the upload script you have to run:

 	$ bazel run //app:_mainUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

+## Uploading the example Bitfile

+For uploading our dummy bitfile you first have to build and run the ... like explained above.
+Note the dummy.bit in the project folder elasticnodemiddleware.
+For uploading go into the test folder of the project and run the following command:

+    $ python test_dummy.py

+This uploads the dummy bitfile in round about a minute.
+Make sure you use python version 3 instead of python version 2.

 ## Tests

 We write some test for checking the functionalities of our code.